Person20020/Amazon-Q-A-Section-Teleporter/README.md

 # Amazon-Q-A-Section-Teleporter
 With this Chrome extension, you can quickly and easily jump to the Amazon Customer Questions &amp; Answers page from the product page with a single click.
 Currently, the extension only works on the United States Amazon store page, but support for other countries will be coming soon.
+The extension has only been tested on Chrome, Brave, and Edge.

 ![Icon 300](https://github.com/Person20020/Amazon-Q-A-Section-Teleporter/assets/141215551/cdc4dfd6-57dd-4f19-9800-a2862b90a80b)